-ING has implemented the AIRB approach for credit risk.
-As a consequence, ING uses the Rating Based Approach (RBA) for investments in tranches of asset-backed securities (ABS) and mortgage-backed securities (MBS) which have been rated by external rating agencies.
+For securitisations originated before 1 January 2019, ING continued to use the AIRB approach for credit risk.
+For these positions ING uses the Rating Based Approach (RBA) for investments in tranches of asset-backed securities (ABS) and mortgage-backed securities (MBS) which have been rated by external rating agencies.
 Rating agencies which are used by ING under the RBA include Standard & Poor's, Fitch and Moody's.
 The securitisation exposure for which each rating agency is used is given in the following table.
 In case of multiple ratings, the worst rating is applied.

 ING uses the Internal Assessment Approach (IAA) for the support facilities it provides to Asset Backed Commercial Paper (ABCP) conduit Mont Blanc Capital Corp., based on externally published rating agency methodologies.
 Under the IAA approach, the unrated position is assigned by the institution to an internal rating grade, which is estimated using an ING developed model.
-The individual liquidity facilities are then attributed a derived rating by mapping the internal rating grade to an externally published credit assessments corresponding to that rating grade.
+The individual liquidity facilities are then attributed a derived rating by mapping the internal rating grade to an externally published credit assessment corresponding to that rating grade.